7kmCo/micropython-max7219/examples/README.md

 matrix.shape(shape)
 ```

 Or you can totally ignore `Matrix` class and write your own code by using the Max7219 class.
-You can find more under [examples] (https://github.com/7kmCo/micropython-max7219/tree/master/examples) directory.

 ## ESP32 Examples